ShaunCurtis/Blazr.Data/TaskProvider.md

 ### WeatherForecastService

-Rename `WeatherForecastService` to `WeatherForecastDataService`.
+Rename this to `WeatherForecastDataService`.

 It now:

-1. Maintains an internal list of `WeatherForcast` objects.
-When `GetRecordsAsync` is called, it provides a copy of this list, not a reference to the internal list.
-This emulates what a ORM such as Entity Framework would do.
+1. Maintains an internal list of `WeatherForcast` objects and when `GetRecordsAsync` is called it provides a copy of this list, not a reference to the list.
+This now emulates what a ORM such as Entity Framework would do.
 2. Returns result objects that contains both status information and data.
 3. Returns `IEnumerable` collections: not lists or arrays.
-4. Has an `AddRecordAsync` method to add a record to the "data store".
+3. Has an `AddRecordAsync` method to add a record to the list.

 ```csharp
 public class WeatherForecastDataService